pcubillos/mc3/docs/api.rst

         If True resume a previous run.
     rms: Boolean
         If True, calculate the RMS of the residuals: data - best_model.
-    log: String or FILE pointer
+    log: String or mc3.utils.Log instance
-        Filename or File object to write log.
+        Filename (as string) or log handler (as Log instance) handle logging.
     pnames: 1D string iterable
         List of parameter names (including fixed and shared parameters) to display on output screen and figures.
 See also texnames.